 You’re a curious, active traveller interested in exploring the stories of Saigon – past and present – on foot.
 You’ll need to be mobile – but we move at a casual speed.
 Expect to be on your feet for 3 – 4 hours with some breaks.
 Saigon is hot most of the year.
 Most of the tour is conducted along shaded paths.

 The tour commences at 3.00OM and concludes at 6.30PM.
 We finish with a tasty Vietnamese family-style dinner (vegetarian option available).
 We’ll talk about the traditional Vietnamese style cuisine over dinner.

 NB.
 During the wettest months of the year (June – August), the tour often operates in the morning to reduce the likelihood of interruption.
 Morning tours are inclusive of lunch.

 Comfortable walking shoes, hat, sunscreen.

-Expert guide, drinks, tablet presentation, lunch at The Old Compass Cafe (dinner for afternoon departures).
+Expert guide, drinks, tablet presentation, dinner at The Old Compass Cafe (lunch for morning departures).

 WHAT’S NOT INCLUDED

 There are no entrance fees – we don’t enter any tourist sights.